Automatic Association of Cloud Security Controls and Quantifiable Metrics for Certification: Introduction

 \section{Introduction}

 The rapid expansion of cloud computing has brought significant benefits in terms of scalability, cost-efficiency, and accessibility.
 However, this growth has also introduced complex cybersecurity challenges that must be addressed to ensure the safety and privacy of data in the cloud.
-Recognizing the importance of securing cloud services, regulatory bodies across the globe have defined stringent certification schemes to enforce robust security standards.
-One such initiative leads to the European Cybersecurity Certification Scheme for Cloud Services (EUCS)\footnote{\url{https://www.enisa.europa.eu/publications/eucs-cloud-service-scheme} ENISA, “EUCS – Cloud Services Scheme,” Draft version \cite{ENISA2020}.
-All urls have been lastly accessed on September 24, 2024.}, which is part of the broader framework established under the EU Cybersecurity Act\footnote{\url{https://digital-strategy.ec.europa.eu/en/policies/cybersecurity-act}}.
+Recognizing the importance of securing cloud services, regulatory bodies across the globe have defined certification schemes to enforce robust security standards.
+One such initiative is the draft candidate European Cybersecurity Certification Scheme for Cloud Services (EUCS)\footnote{\url{https://www.enisa.europa.eu/publications/eucs-cloud-service-scheme} ENISA, “EUCS – Cloud Services Scheme,” Draft version \cite{ENISA2020}.
+All URLs were last accessed on March 24, 2026.}, which is part of the broader framework established under the EU Cybersecurity Act\footnote{\url{https://digital-strategy.ec.europa.eu/en/policies/cybersecurity-act}}.
 The EUCS aims to harmonize cybersecurity practices across Europe, providing a structured approach for assessing and certifying the security of cloud services.

-For cloud providers, complying with these regulatory requirements is crucial not only to gain certification but also to maintain trust with customers and stakeholders.
-However, the process of demonstrating compliance with requirements dictated by a certification scheme is still manual, time-consuming, and prone to errors.
+For cloud providers, complying with these regulatory controls is crucial not only to gain certification but also to maintain trust with customers and stakeholders.
+However, part of the process of demonstrating compliance with controls dictated by a certification scheme is still manual, time-consuming, and prone to errors.

-The traditional approach requires cloud providers to manually map regulatory requirements, dictated by the certification scheme in natural language, to specific quantifiable metrics, assess whether these metrics are met, and generate the necessary documentation for certification.
+The traditional approach requires cloud providers to i) manually map controls in natural language to specific quantifiable metrics, ii) assess whether these metrics are met, and iii) generate the necessary documentation for certification.
 The manual mapping poses several challenges, including the difficulty of staying updated with evolving regulations, the potential for human error in interpretation, and the inefficiency of repetitive tasks.